shdong/shdong.github.io/README.md

 plotrand

-- A function is a group of statements that together perform a task.
+- A **function** is a group of statements that together perform a task.
 In MATLAB, functions are defined in separate files.
-The name of the file and of the function should be the same.
+_The name of the file and of the function should be the same_.
 Syntax of a function statement is:
 ```
 function [out1,out2, ..., outN] = myfun(in1,in2,in3, ..., inN)